 I was diagnosed with RA eight years ago.
 The onset seemed sudden.
 But was it?
 My RA started in my feet.
 I was one of the 20% whose symptoms started in their feet.
 My internist thought I was too old to have RA.
 He seemed to think my feet were fine.
 As recent as eight years ago, rheumatologists did not routinely examine a patient’s feet.
 They believed RA started in the small joints of the hands.
 Examining the feet was inconvenient.
-Examining the feet took too muctook to much time.
+Examining the feet took too much time.

 My symptoms increased.
 My pain became severe.
 I was very sick.
 As a victim of an unresponsive healthcare system, I finally sought relief in the ER.
 I was fortunate to be seen by a knowledgeable doctor who treated me and sent me to a rheumatologist.
 My career as a rheumatoid arthritis patient began.

 I spent years on methotrexate which helped me about 50%.
 I tried most of the biologics in between being treated for three different cancers.
 Orencia worked.
 Most did not.
 Then I developed the 13th black box warning for methotrexate, soft tissue necrosis.
 The necrosis was in radiated breast tissue and it took ten months and a surgery to cure.
 I no longer had a DMARD, disease modifying anti-rheumatic drug, to treat my RA.
 My trusty methotrexate was no longer trustworthy.
 Because of my cancer history and my adverse reactions to a variety of drugs, I was running out of options.

 Rheumatoid arthritis is about inflammation.
 The inflammation does not stop at the joints.
 My RA has affected the small joints in my inner ear giving me intermittent hearing loss.
 It has caused inflammation in my eyes.
 My eyes become inflamed and my vision blurry.
 My GI system is messed up.